“US Budget Crisis: Joe Biden and Kevin McCarthy in Talks to Avoid Default”

 To remove the risk of bankruptcy, Congress – the Senate held by the Democrats and the House with a Republican majority – must vote to raise the maximum authorized public debt ceiling.
 The Republicans require, to give their green light, a sharp reduction in public spending.
 Joe Biden, who is campaigning for re-election in 2024 on a social justice pledge, opposes it.

-Asked about CNN before the meeting, Kevin McCarthy wanted to be rather optimistic, assuring that “what we have negotiated will be seen by a majority of Republicans as the right solution to get us back on the right track”.
+Asked regarding CNN before the meeting, Kevin McCarthy wanted to be rather optimistic, assuring that “what we have negotiated will be seen by a majority of Republicans as the right solution to get us back on the right track”.
 The American president told him on Monday that he was certainly in favor of a reduction in the deficit, but that it was necessary “to take an interest in the tax loopholes and to ensure that the rich pay their fair share” of taxes.

 The “debt ceiling”, more than 31 trillion dollars – a record in the world – was reached several months ago, but the federal government has so far managed the situation through accounting arbitrations.

 In the event of default, the United States would no longer be able to repay holders of Treasury bills, this king of global finance investments.
-The government could also no longer pay certain salaries of civil servants, nor pensions for veterans, among others.
+The government might also no longer pay certain salaries of civil servants, nor pensions for veterans, among others.
 The consequences for the US and global economy would be catastrophic, many economists warn.

 Constitution